 - Need based.
-Interest accrued on this loan is paid by the federal government while the student is enrolled in at least 6 credits. - Interest accrues during repayment at a fixed rate of 3.73% as of July 2021, 4.993% as of July 2022.
+Interest accrued on this loan is paid by the federal government while the student is enrolled in at least 6 credits. - Interest accrues during repayment at a fixed rate of 5.5% as of July 2023.

 Unsubsidized Federal Direct Student Loan: